VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Visibility Reconstruction Results

 \subsection{Triangulation Results}

-In addition to conditioning on the visibility graph, we provide qualitative results for the problem of generating polygons from triangulation.
-Figure \ref{fig:single_sample_multiple_triangle} and \ref{fig:single_sample_multiple_triangle_1} shows the performance of \ourmethodsmall\ compared to other baselines.
-It can be observed that both MeshAnything and ViDiff generate polygons close to the GT while Vertex Diffusion, CVAE and GNN completely fail in understanding the triangulation graph.
+In addition to conditioning on the visibility graph, we also provide qualitative results for the problem of generating polygons from triangulation graphs.
+Figures~\ref{fig:single_sample_multiple_triangle} and~\ref{fig:single_sample_multiple_triangle_1} show the performance of \ourmethodsmall{} compared to other baselines.
+It can be observed that both MeshAnything and \ourmethodsmall{} generate polygons close to the ground truth, whereas Vertex Diffusion, C-VAE, and GNN fail to accurately interpret the triangulation graph.